thejsway/thejsway/manuscript/chapter02.md

 * Expressions may be included in strings delimited by a pair of backticks (\`).
 Such a string is called a **template literal**.

-* **Type conversions** may happen implicitely during the evaluation of an expression, or explicitely when using the `Number()` and `String()` commands, to obtain a respectively a number or a string.
+* **Type conversions** may happen implicitly during the evaluation of an expression, or explicitly when using the `Number()` and `String()` commands, to obtain respectively a number or a string.

 * The `prompt()` and `alert()` commands deal with information input and display under the form of dialog boxes.

-* Variable naming is essential to program lisibility.
+* Variable naming is essential to program visibility.
 Following a naming convention like [camelCase](https://en.wikipedia.org/wiki/Camel_case) is good practice.

 ## Variables